 I love how this idea could start with pre-made crispy rice treats, but we thought it would be fun to make our own, using marshmallow chicks and bunnies in colors of yellow, pink, and purple.

-Instead of using regular Rice Krispie treats, we made our own using Peeps!
+Let’s make Rice Krispie treats with Peeps!
 Not only are these the perfect treat to set out on your Easter dessert table, this is also a fun recipe to hang onto in order to use up any leftover Peeps, after Easter!

-Make Royal Icing for Crispy Rice Easter Egg Treats
+Make Royal Icing for Peeps Crispy Rice Easter Egg Treats

 Royal icing is just the best!
 It covers bumpy mistakes, and dries smooth and professional looking.
 I do not have patience or skills for fancy decorating, but these always turn out looking better than I deserve!